 Hegemonic Empire: New California Republic have annexed regions by military force, but they prefer to expand through peaceful settlement and inviting existing frontier settlements to join them.
 By the time of Fallout: New Vegas, it is engaged in a three-way power struggle over control of New Vegas, a very advanced, prosperous, and independent settlement.

-Harold, who has lived for almost four centuries, been in every game but Tactics, has wandered almost the entire United States Wasteland, was buddies with the Master before they were both mutated, and may eventually bring life back to the world.
+Harold, who has lived for almost four centuries, been in every game but Tactics, has wandered almost the entire United States Wasteland, was a fellow-adventurer with the Master before they were both mutated, and may eventually bring an ecosystem back to the Capital Wasteland.

 In New Vegas all of the DLCs have a character who is this to some extent, and nearly all of them are (or at least presented as) antagonists at some point.
 In Dead Money and Lonesome Road Father Elijah and Ulysses respectively went on long incredible journeys involving post-war organizations, settlements, and tribes otherwise unmentioned in the series.
 In Honest Hearts there is Joshua Graham, who was formally both a Mormon missionary and the legate for Cesar's Legion.
 Dr. Mobius of Old World Blues was a prewar scientist and Brain in a Jar who eventually used SCIENCE! to prevent his former colleges from ravaging the post apocalyptic world.